msr-ds3/stop-question-frisk/README.md

 A replication and extension project from the [Microsoft Research Data Science Summer School](https://www.microsoft.com/en-us/research/academic-program/data-science-summer-school/) class of 2019

-To run this code:
+To run this code with Ubuntu:
+- download Ubuntu
+- install R and tidyverse (see https://blog.zenggyu.com/en/post/2018-01-29/installing-r-r-packages-e-g-tidyverse-and-rstudio-on-ubuntu-linux/)
+- make sure R is at least version 3.5. if not, update (see https://www.r-bloggers.com/updating-r-on-ubuntu/)
 - download this repository
+- run the 00_install_linux_requirements.sh script to install necessary packages
+- run the 00_install_R_requirements.R script to install necessary R packages
-- type "make all" on the command line (Linux or Mac terminal) to execute all the files
+- type "make all" on the Ubuntu command line to execute all the files in this directory